 An eligible dependant can include:

-Keep in mind that if you are a dependent child receiving a death benefit income stream, we must stop your income payments before you turn 25 and pay you the remaining money as a lump sum, unless you are permanently disabled.
+Keep in mind that if you are a dependent child getting a death benefit income stream, we must stop your income payments before you turn 25 and pay you the remaining money as a lump sum, unless you are permanently disabled.

-Keep in mind that if your family member was with a different super fund, you'll need to contact them to make a death benefit claim before setting up an Income account with us.
+If your family member was with a different super fund, you'll need to contact them to make a death benefit claim before setting up an income stream with us.

-The way tax applies to a death benefit income stream depends on the age of the person receiving the benefit, and the age of the person who passed away.
+The way tax applies to a death benefit income stream depends on the age of the person getting the benefit, and the age of the person who passed away.
 To find out more about death benefit income stream tax rates, refer to the Death Benefit Claim Guide (pdf).